 How to watch the Apple event live

 (In the past Apple has also streamed the event live on Twitter.
-It hasn't yet announced whether this experiment will be repeated.)
+It doesn't seem to be repeating this experiment, instead directing followers to apple.com, but there may well be posts during the event.)

 How to watch the Apple event on a Mac

-On a Mac you needed to be running Safari on macOS Sierra 10.12 or later, and we imagine roughly the same setup will be required for September's event.
+On a Mac you needed to be running Safari on macOS Sierra 10.12 or later.

 To watch, simply head to the Apple Events page.
 (Or use the YouTube videos embedded above.)